What You’ll Learn 🎯

 Proximity probe

-A proximity sensor is able to detect a nearby object without making contact with it, and then output a pulse or voltage signal.
-There are several types of proximity sensors, which are chosen based on the composition of the object(s) that should be detected.
+A proximity sensor can detect a nearby object without making physical contact and then output a pulse or voltage signal.
+There are several types of proximity sensors, selected based on the composition of the object(s) to be detected.

 Proximity sensor pros: